 Salt Lake City

-Once you find a property you like, your agent will work hard to negotiate a desirable purchase price with the seller.
-They can help you price your offer, negotiate a home buyer rebate, and make requests following the home inspection to ensure you’re getting the best deal possible.
+Once you find a property you like, your agent will help you price your offer.
+They’ll also negotiate with the seller after the home inspection to ensure you get the best deal possible.

 If you're looking for a realtor, Clever can connect you with the top buyer's agents in your area for a free, no-obligation consultation.